Man pleads guilty in conspiracy to kidnap Michigan governor - WTMJ

 DETROIT (AP) — One of six men charged in an alleged plot to kidnap Michigan Gov. Gretchen Whitmer pleaded guilty Wednesday to conspiracy, admitting that the group discussed an incredible scheme to snatch her at her lakeside vacation home and destroy a bridge to slow down police.

-Garbin appeared in federal court in Grand Rapids a few hours after prosecutors filed a plea agreement that is loaded with details about the operation and his pledge to fully cooperate with investigators.
-There is no agreement on his sentencing.
+Garbin appeared in federal court in Grand Rapids a few hours after a plea agreement loaded with details about the operation was filed, including his pledge to fully cooperate with investigators.
+There was no agreement on a sentencing range, but his assistance could help him when he returns July 8.

-The FBI in October said it broke up a plot to kidnap Whitmer, a Democrat, by anti-government extremists upset over the coronavirus restrictions she imposed in Michigan.
-Six people were charged in federal court while eight others were charged in state court with aiding the alleged scheme.
+The FBI in October said it broke up a plot to kidnap Whitmer, a Democrat, by anti-government extremists upset over coronavirus restrictions she had imposed in Michigan.
+Six people were charged in federal court while eight others were charged in state court with aiding them.

+U.S. District Judge Robert Jonker went through a series of questions about Garbin’s rights and his willingness to plead guilty.

+When the judge asked if he had second thoughts, Garbin replied: “I do not, your honor.”

-In the plea agreement, Garbin, 25, of Hartland, admitted to more than six pages of stunning allegations.
+In the plea agreement, Garbin, 25, of Hartland, acknowledged more than six pages of stunning allegations.
 He said he and others trained with weapons in Munith, Michigan, and Cambria, Wisconsin, last summer and “discussed the plan to storm the Capitol and kidnap the governor.”

 The plot, he said, eventually switched to Whitmer’s second home in Antrim County.